Free TV Tickets For Good Morning America GMA

 Tickets For Special Musical Guest Shows:

-For special shows with a musical guest, they set up a stage in the studio and give out tickets in advance.
+For special shows with a musical guest, they would set up a stage in the studio and give out tickets in advance.
 Musical guests have included Justin Bieber, Justin Timberlake, Carly Rae Jepson and Kelly Clarkson.
-You can get a maximum amount of 2 tickets per person in-advance to get into the show.
+You could get a maximum amount of 2 tickets per person in-advance to get into the show.